Ogbogu-FsDev/MotionSensor-RaspberryPICO-IOT/README.md

 # MotionSensor

 Welcome!
 I am going to build a "Motion Sensor" - Working with IOT devices.
-Using Python programming and the Raspberry Pi Pico W as well as PIR sensor, buzzer and RGB LED.
+Using Micro Python programming and the Raspberry Pi Pico W as well as PIR sensor, buzzer and RGB LED.
 I will building reliable and cost effcient alarm system.

 The aim of this project is to alert the user when motion is detected via a local web server, everytime the motion is detected I am going to use MicroPython and any other eternal sources for logging that data in either a txt or cloud files.